 Culture and the stimulating challenges (and pleasures!) of living abroad.
 Everyday life in Paris is a vibrant course in language, customs and finding balance between where I’m from and the country I’ve adopted.

 Sustainability and how I seek to live a healthy, good-for-the-planet lifestyle no matter where I am.

 I grew up covered in flour on my mother’s Santa Fe countertops.
-Born vegetarian, I’ve always been a fan of grainy, organic cooking.
+Born into a vegetarian family, I’ve always been a fan of healthy cooking.

-Now I live in Paris with my husband, Sébastien, and our baby boy (who I like to call Little Buddha).
+Now I live in Paris with my husband, Sébastien, and our two kids.
 I’m still often covered in flour, when I’m not writing, photographing, teaching or traveling.
 Mostly, I laugh about the colorful, cultural smorgasbord our dinner table has become.
 Baguettes, quinoa, red wine and pinto beans all find their place in our kitchen.

 My interests in both culture and sustainability led to two Master’s degrees, French and International Humanitarian Action/Sustainable Development.